Way to God

 London is a #spiritual place, maybe even too spiritual!
 Home to Anglicanism, London has long since been divided between cultures, nations and creeds into equal patches.

 The same can be said about other areas of #London.
-They’re all so culturally different flavoured and spirited, depending on the residing community, and largely on their creed.
+They’re all so culturally different and spirited, depending on the residing community, and largely on their creed.
 Everybody is looking for their way to God, that’s what you can say about Londoners for sure.
-Even when you don’t think about it, just the life here makes you wonder who got it right.
+Even when you don’t think about it, just the life here makes you wonder who has it right.